Samyaknidhi/DPD_HLS/README.md

 - Sensitivity to coefficient quantization
 - Suitability for fixed-point arithmetic

----

 ## Implementation Notes

-* The implementation is written in C/C++ with a modular structure to allow gradual migration toward HLS or RTL-based realization.
+* The implementation is written in C/C++ with a modular structure to allow proper RTL-based realization using HLS tools.
 * Floating-point arithmetic is used for algorithmic validation, with clear identification of blocks requiring fixed-point redesign for hardware deployment.
 * The orthogonal polynomial formulation was evaluated alongside an evolutionary optimization–based DPD approach to understand practical trade-offs.

----

 ## Execution Flow